jigglycrumb/react-workshop/slides/slides.md

 ## What will we do today?

-Today, we will build:
+Today, we will:

+- Explore the structure of a basic React project
-- A button that counts how often it is clicked
+- Build an app with a button that counts how often it is clicked
-- A simple ToDo list app
+- Build a simple ToDo list app

 ---

 ## What you will need

-- A Github account

 - A Macbook with [Homebrew](https://brew.sh/) installed